FP4. Frequently Asked Questions (FAQ)

 Q: I want open-source software on my Fairphone 4.
 Is this possible?

-Q: When can I update my Fairphone 4 to Android 12?
+Q: When can I upgrade my Fairphone 4 to Android 12?

-A: We currently sell Fairphone 4 with Android 11 pre-installed, but we are now starting to work on a significant software update to Android 12 for 2022.
+A: We currently sell Fairphone 4 with Android 11 pre-installed, but we are now starting to work on a significant software upgrade to Android 12 for 2022.
 Once done, you will get the latest features and overall improved privacy and security.
-Once the update is available, you will receive a push notification.
-Depending on your network provider, some customers may receive the update sooner than others.
+Once the upgrade is available, you will receive a push notification.
+Depending on your network provider, some customers may receive the upgrade sooner than others.

 Q: Why didn't you launch with A12?